AresMUSH/aresmush/plugins/jobs/help/en/jobs.md

 `job/respond <#>=<message>` - Comments on a job (admins and submitter may view) `job/deletereply <#>=<reply#>` - Deletes a reply.

+## Jobs and Mail

 Players can automatically see responses on their own requests; there's no need to send them mail.
-But if you want to send a mail related to a job that wasn't their own request, you can use the `job/mail` command to add a comment to the job and send that comment in a mail message.
+If you want to send a mail related to a job that wasn't their own request, you can use the `job/mail` command to add a comment to the job and send that comment in a mail message.

 `job/mail <#>=<recipients>/<message>` - Sets a response (admins and submitter may view) on the job and sends that response in mail to the recipients.

+Admins can convert a mail message into a job.

+`mail/job <#>` - Turns a mail message into a job request.

 ## Closing Jobs